jerryuhoo/Fire/README.md

 1. Fix a crash when turn on HQ mode in mono channel mode in Logic Pro.
 2. Improve graphs in mono channel mode.
+3. Fix an issue where graphs are not refreshed before playing in Logic Pro.

 ### 2022-2-5 (version 0.9.5)